 - Empathizing with the teacher, who is trying to help all classmates and can’t do that as well if students don’t use expected classroom behaviors online.

-- Using self-control by staying on task for the time Google Classroom is open.
+- Using self-control by staying on task for the time apps like Microsoft Teams are open.